Cranial Nerves

 Cranial Nerve VII: Facial

-The facial nerve (cranial nerve VII) is primarily motor for the muscles of facial expression, but has some other motor functions and sensory function as well.
+The facial nerve (cranial nerve VII) is primarily motor for the muscles of facial expression, but has some other motor functions and Illustration of the facial nerve. sensory function as well.

 In addition, it innervates the lacrimal glands (Latin lacrimare, “to weep”) which produce tears and the submandibular and sublingual glands which produce saliva.